 Ferry’s initiative paid off.
 He secured two locations.
 The first one was to serve as a storage facility at a flying school in Zell am See, not far from the Porsche family farm retreat known as “Schüttgut,” just south of Salzburg.

 The second site was to become historic hallowed ground in the Porsche pantheon — the sawmill in Gmünd, the birthplace of the Porsche automobiles that we all know, love and take extreme joy in driving today.

 So in late fall of 1944, the firm quietly moved to the tiny rural Carinthian village of Gmünd, deep in southern Austria, conducting its design and manufacturing affairs in seclusion — totally undetected until after the War.

 The covert move was further camouflaged by the fact that Ferry ran the company, business as usual, from Stuttgart, while Professor Ferdinand Porsche continued to run the factory at Wolfsburg, where the Kübelwagen, a small type of German military Jeep®, superseded wartime production of the VW Beetles.

-In voluntary exile in Gmünd, the Porsche office employed about 140 factory workers at the converted sawmill, where winches for farming and ski lifts, lathes and water pumps among other mechanical devices were designed and manufactured initially as the bread and butter of the company.
+In voluntary exile in Gmünd, the Porsche office employed about 140 factory workers at the converted sawmill.
+On premises were winches for farming and ski lifts, and lathes and water pumps among other mechanical devices.
+These were designed and manufactured initially as the bread and butter of the company.

 The unmarried factory men stayed at what is known today as the Kohlmayr guesthouse, still located on the main square of Gmünd.
 For the workers with families, the company erected homes in a prototypical modular design that was common to German modular homes at the time.